 Community-based courses provide learning experiences that enrich the understanding of important social, civic and ethical issues; foster inquiry outside the classroom; enable knowledge creation in partnership with community agencies; and build skills and competencies valuable for life after Brown.
 The importance of community-engaged scholarship was reaffirmed in Brown’s strategic plan, Building on Distinction: “Consistent with our mission to serve ‘the community, the nation, and the world,’ learning that connects academic and real-world experiences is central to the undergraduate experience at Brown.”

 The Carnegie Foundation for the Advancement of Teaching defines community engagement as “the collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.”
-At Brown, we have identified four core criteria for defining and designating community-based learning and research courses.
+At Brown, the College Curriculum Council approved in 2018 four core criteria for defining and designating community-based learning and research courses.
 CBLR-designated courses: